Victor Wooten/Berklee Summer Bass Workshop

 Why should I attend?

 Would you like your bass lines to groove?
-Would you like to play music as fluently as you speak your native language?
-Regardless of your playing style, Victor Wooten and his team of innovative instructors join forces with Berklee's world-class faculty to help you take your playing to the next level.
-Wooten and his longtime musical and educational collaborator Steve Bailey, Berklee's Bass Department chair, have created a fusion of cutting-edge educational concepts from two of the world's leading institutions: the Victor Wooten Center for Music and Nature and Berklee College of Music.
+Victor Wooten and his team of esteemed instructors join forces with Berklee's world-class faculty to help take your playing to the next level.
+Wooten and his longtime collaborator Steve Bailey, Berklee's Bass Department chair, have created a fusion of cutting-edge educational concepts from Berklee and the Victor Wooten Center for Music.
+Take away valuable skills and knowledge while exploring a range of bass styles.

 If you're also interested in enrolling at Berklee full time or attending any of Wooten's programs in Nashville, there are several benefits to attending the Victor Wooten/Berklee Summer Bass Workshop: